NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

   ...
   ```

-# Step 12: Moving the Text with the prim
+# Step 12: Moving the Label with the prim

 In the viewport, the text does not follow our object despite positioning the label at the top center of the bounding box of the object.
 The text also remains in the viewport even when the object is no longer selected.
+This is because we are reacting to all stage events and not only when a prim is selected.
 In this final step we will be guiding you to cleaning up these issues.

 > **Note:** Work in `object_info_model.py` for this section

-## 12.1: Import a `TFNotice`
+## 12.1: Import `Tf`
 Place one more import into `object_info_model.py` at the top of the file, as so:

 ```python